 (One of many ecclesiastical options)

-At the end of June 2024, the archdiocese of Vienna noted that (my rough translation):
+In a previous summer, the archdiocese of Vienna noted (my rough translation):

 …temperatures in many places of worship in Vienna and the east of Lower Austria are currently an average 10 degrees lower than outside